Siġġiewi F.C.: Youth sector

+Futsal

+Siġġiewi F.C.
+Futsal competed in the Maltese Futsal League until 2022.
+In their last season, they finished 9th out of 11 teams in the league, winning in the second stage the Challenger League with a 3–2 win over St George's in the final.

 Players

-Senior squad 2021–2022
+Senior squad 2022–2024

 Note: The same squad number may be used by more than one player.
 If that is the case, the last player who have used the number is assigned with it.